MicrosoftDocs/OfficeDocs-Enterprise/Enterprise/performance-troubleshooting-plan.md

 Services like Outlook Online in Office 365 grant clients multiple long-term connections.
 Therefore, each user may use more connections that require a longer life.

-> [!TIP]
-> Need to plan for bandwidth use because you're about to add a lot users to Office 365?
-Try [Plan for Internet bandwidth usage for Office 365](https://technet.microsoft.com/en-us/library/hh852542.aspx).
-There are bandwidth calculators available there.

 #### Tool:

 Math